Enterprise Systems Information Architecture Platform Design

 Control-specific evidence (local flexibility)

-Users can still attach evidence directly to a control when needed for ad hoc documentation or control-specific context.
+Users can still attach evidence directly to a control when needed for ad-hoc documentation or control-specific context.
+This existing functionality was renamed to miscellaneous evidence.

 This hybrid model allowed us to introduce structure without breaking existing workflows.